Arda2010b/csv-decrypter/README.md

 # csv-decrypter
 A simple python script to export a csv password file into a json or txt.
 # How to use
 Make sure you have python 3 installed, run csvdecrypt.py.
+(It could be csvdecrypt-stable.py, csvdecrypt-beta.py, csvdecrypt-alpha.py)
 # Will it be getting more updates
-Yes, the github version will contain a beta, alpha and stable release as soon as they are avaliable, the itch.io will only contain stable releases and once a mmonth it will get a beta.
+Yes, the github version will contain a beta, stable release as soon as they are avaliable, the itch.io will only contain stable releases and once a mmonth it will get a beta.